Linaro/lava/doc/v2/integrate-fastboot.rst

 Device changes
 --------------

-The DUT should be roooted or unlocked whereever applicable (mostly phones, tabs, etc.) ``fastboot oem unlock`` or ``fastboot flash unlock``
+The DUT should be roooted or unlocked wherever applicable (mostly phones, tabs, etc.) ``fastboot oem unlock`` or ``fastboot flash unlock``

 Images